Implant Retained Dentures in Milwaukee, WI

 Certainly, when conditions are optimal and budgets allow the most ideal treatment is “fixed” or non-removable teeth.
 This is accomplished with implant supported bridges or hybrid prostheses which are screw retained or cemented implant dentures.
 When we must be more budget minded an overdenture may be the treatment of choice.
 This involves putting in implants and either connecting the implants with a bar which a denture may snap on to or it may involve having a denture snap directly into individual implants via a retentive device.
 Implant over-dentures that are connected with bars enjoy more support, stability and retention.

-3D illustration of lower implant dentures being placed onto gum on small metal pegs
+3D illustration of lower implant dentures Milwaukee WI

 What are the Benefits of Implant-Retained Dentures?